Terry A. Davis: TempleOS

 According to Davis, many of the system's features, such as its 640×480 resolution and 16-color display, were also explicit instructions from God.
 The charter on his website stated that TempleOS was God's official temple and a place where offerings are made and God's oracle could be consulted, like Solomon's Temple.
 He used the oracle to ask God about war ("servicemen competing"), death ("awful"), dinosaurs ("Brontosaurs' feet hurt when stepped"), favorite video game (Donkey Kong), favorite car (BMW), favorite national anthem (Latvia's), favorite band (the Beatles), and the 11th commandment ("Thou shall not litter").
+The idea of using a complex system to communicate with the supernatural world is not new and can well be called a unique practice of divination in general, which is characterized by deriving meaning from the random.

-Regarding the philosophy of the built‑in games in the system — their simplicity — Davis said: "If you have something high-quality, it intimidates the locals, and so — like in TempleOS — I don't want high-quality games because it intimidates people."
+Regarding the philosophy of the built‑in games in the system—their simplicity—Davis said: "If you have something high-quality, it intimidates the locals, and so—like in TempleOS—I don't want high-quality games because it intimidates people."
 He explained that he wanted people to look at his creation and see it as something that ordinary "mortals" could reproduce themselves, encouraging them to try creating something similar.

 Davis stated that the operating system was downloaded 10,000 times between 2009 and 2012.
 Later that year, he renamed the operating system to "SparrowOS", then to "TempleOS" the following year.
 A few weeks later, his website announced: "God's temple is finished.
 Now, God kills CIA until it spreads".